The Otago Medical School, New Zealand's first, opened in 1875 – just six years after the University of Otago was formally established.

 - J B Adams (2003–2013)

-The Dunedin School of Medicine was established in 1995, following restructuring of the Faculty of Medicine.
+The Dunedin School of Medicine was established in 1995, following restructuring of Otago Medical School.

 Much of the above information was sourced from the 2008 book Anatomy of a Medical School: A History of Medicine at the University of Otago 1875–2000 by Dorothy Page, published by Otago University Press.